We’re providing sexual and reproductive health and rights services in Zimbabwe, working to protect young women and other marginalised groups from HIV.

 DID YOU KNOW?

-- 1.3 million people in Zimbabwe are living with HIV, making it the sixth largest population in sub-Saharan Africa.
+- 1.4 million people in Zimbabwe are living with HIV.

 We work with FACT to help them deliver HIV and AIDS prevention and care services, while championing the rights of women.

-FACT’s HIV work targets several priority groups, including young women, disabled people and children, helping them exercise their right to access treatment and support.
-They are an important champion against gender-based violence and other harmful cultural and religious practices that contribute to the transmission of HIV.
+FACT’s HIV work targets several priority groups, including young women, disabled people and children.
+They support these groups to exercise their right to access treatment and support.
+FACT are a champion against gender-based violence and other harmful cultural and religious practices that contribute to the transmission of HIV.

 OUR IMPACT IN ZIMBABWE